 Pygora fleece, very soft and fine, is classified into three categories.
 Type A is most Angora-like, with ringlets and sheen.
 Type B is a soft mix between Type A and Type C. Most cashmere in quality, Type C has no ringlets and more of a soft, halo appearance on the goat.
-In addition to white, the fiber can be black, brown, tan, gray, and caramel.
+In addition to white, the fiber can be black, brown, tan, gray, or caramel.

 The American Nigora Breeders Association states that the Nigora breed includes fiber-producing dairy goats of any size.
 The goals of goats admitted to this association, is to provide milk and fiber to families seeking to be more self-sustaining.
 Dairy production meets dietary needs while goats produce cashgora-grade fleece that can be marketed to fiber artists.
 In addition to pairing Angora and Nigerian Dwarf breeds, other breeding pairs are acceptable Nigoras, including the mini Swiss dairy goat.
 Breed standards specify: The goats must fall between 19 and 29 inches tall and be of good temperament.
 They should show no signs of fainting, indicating crosses with Myotonic goats.
 Other qualifying characteristics pertain to ear size and shape and to lack of fleece.

 Goat Fiber Characteristics

 Mohair is graded using micron counts.
 The soft, fine grade normally found in kid mohair is sought-after by fiber artists.
 A kid’s first shearing often yields less than that of an adult.